bmpvieira/heroku-dat-template/README.md

 Heroku-dat-template
 ===================

-## A simple Heroku app template for deploying [Dat](http://github.com/maxogden/dat)
+A simple Heroku app template for deploying [Dat](http://github.com/maxogden/dat)

-This repo allows you to easily deploy dat on heroku.
-More information about each of the three deployment methods can be found below:

 ### Permanent Tabular Data Storage
 Data will get stored permanently and be available to clone as long as the app remains active.